Stellarium/stellarium/guide/README.md

 # README for Stellarium User Guide

-Georg Zotti, December 23, 2017
+Georg Zotti, December 28, 2017

 Stellarium's user guide (SUG) for versions 0.15 and later has been re-assembled from the Stellarium wiki by Alexander Wolf and Georg Zotti and greatly extended into what they thought was a complete and optimal format: hyperlinked PDF, created by PDFLaTeX.
 LaTeX is intimidating to the uninitiated, but the best system in the world for those who are.
 By V0.17 it had almost 350 pages and came as 28MB PDF file.

 During moving the project to Github some demand has been expressed for again providing an online version of the manual, i.e., HTML.
 Other developers discussed even leaving LaTeX, but the guide editors resist moving.
-We decided to widen our typesetting capabilities further by trying to make the PDF smaller, and to make also an HTML version using `htlatex`.
+We decided to widen our typesetting capabilities further by trying to make the PDF smaller, and to make also an HTML version using `htlatex` or something similar.

 The interesting part is now getting all tools right to create the documents.
 Of course `make` is applied by using a Makefile.
 But regarding variants in TeX Systems, our multi-platform universe provides many options.

 ## Installation of tools
 ### Windows
 Windows is still the most common desktop platform in 2017, like it or not.
 Its command shell is an embarassing relic of the DOS era and a far cry from tools available on the tiniest Linux system.
-Fortunately the GNUWin32 Project has created the relevant tools to fill in the gaps.
+Fortunately the GNUWin32 project has created the relevant tools to fill in the gaps.
 From GnuWin32, we need to install make and uname.
 We also need to install GhostScript.
 Make sure the relevant programs are found in PATH.

 The classic TeX environment on Windows is MikTeX, a very complete TeX environment with its own package management system.
 Install it with the option to download mising packages as required.